 What is Attendance Allowance?

-Attendance Allowance is a payment available to people aged over 65 who, due to an illness or disability, would benefit from help with washing, dressing or eating, during the day or overnight.
+Attendance Allowance is a payment available to people over state pension age who would benefit from help with washing, dressing or eating, due to a serious illness or disability.

 Attendance Allowance eligibility

 Attendance Allowance is one of a number of benefits for older people.
 It isn’t means tested and is available to anyone needing care at home or in a care home, as long as they meet the following eligibility criteria:

 - They are of state pension age.

 - They have a disability severe enough that they need help caring for themselves or need someone to supervise them.
 This includes physical disabilities (including sensory disabilities such as blindness) and mental disabilities (including dementia).

 - They have needed the required level of ‘care and supervision’ for six months before becoming entitled to claim Attendance Allowance (unless claiming under special rules for the terminally ill).
 Those six months can include the period before reaching pension age.

 - It isn’t necessary for the person to be receiving assistance already.
 As long as they would benefit from such support, they will meet the criteria.